News And Events

 Rainy Day Play2 October 2020

 Sometimes we might find ourselves unexpectedly indoors as the rain pours down.
 There are times when enjoying and experiencing all weather conditions can be fun, but when there’s thunder, lightening and weather warnings, it might be better to stay indoors.
-Being inside on dark, rainy, gloomy days can add a great intimate atmosphere to your home.
-It is a great time to support children’s interests and creativity.
+Being inside on dark, rainy, gloomy days can provide an intimate atmosphere to your home, and it's a great time to support children’s interests and creativity.

 Here are just a few ideas to try with your children: